 \subsection{Safe Flow Matching under Composite Constraints}

-Defining a safe set using a single FMBF may be inadequate for capturing intricate or multiple safety constraints.
-In this subsection, we introduce a composite safe defined by $N$ differentiable continuous functions $h_j(\cdot): \mathbb{S} \to \mathbb{R}$ with $j = 1, \cdots, N$.
-Then a composite safe set $\mathbb{C}_s$ is defined as
+For a complex safe set, defining a safe set using a single FMBF may be inadequate for capturing intricate or multiple safety constraints.
+In this subsection, we introduce a composite safe set defined by $N \in \mathbb{N}_{> 0}$ differentiable continuous functions $h_j(\cdot): \mathbb{S} \to \mathbb{R}$ with $j = 1, \cdots, N$.
+Then, a composite safe set $\mathbb{C}_s$ is defined as

-We extend the definition of trajectory safety, safeFM, and FMBF from the unified case to this composite framework, as detailed below. \begin{definition} [Composite Flow Matching Barrier Function] The function $\bm{h}(\cdot)$ is called a composite flow matching barrier function (CFMBF), if it satisfies the following conditions: \begin{enumerate} \item For all $i = 0, \cdots, H$ and $t \in [0,1)$, there exists $\bm{u}_t^i \in \mathbb{R}^{d_s}$ such that
+and $j = 1, \cdots, N$.
+Moreover, we extend the definition of safe trajectory, safe flow matching in \cref{definition_safe_flow_matching}, and FMBF in \cref{definition_flow_matching_barrier_function} from the unified case to this composite framework, as detailed below.